Transport in Lagos: Roads

+Airports

+Murtala Mohammed International in Ikeja (1978).

 Railways

+Lagos is connected with Abeokuta by 77 km of the Western Railway (1899) on the 1067 mm (3ˈ6") Cape Gauge, with a new 1435 mm (4ˈ8½") standard gauge line from Lagos to Ibadan opened 2021.

 Lagos Rail Mass Transit is a system being developed and under construction in Lagos, Nigeria.
 The system (the first modern rail-based public transport in Sub-Saharan Africa outside of South Africa) is being sponsored by the Lagos Metropolitan Area Transport Authority (LAMATA) and is envisioned to consist eventually of seven lines.
 The railway equipment including electric power, signalling, rolling stock, and fare collection equipment will be provided by the private sector under a Concession Contract.
 LAMATA is responsible for policy direction, regulation, and infrastructure for the network.

+Lagos government inaugurated the Blue and Red Rail Lines to revolutionise the city's transportation.

 The concessionaire will generate its own dedicated electricity.
 The first section of the network (Phase I of the Blue Line) was scheduled to enter revenue service by the first quarter of 2014, but had not yet opened as of September 2014, amid delays.